keboola/connection-docs/extractors/zendesk/index.md

 | `created_at` | Date/time string of comment creation |
 | `tickets_pk` | Ticket identifier |

-### 13 -- Tickets-comments-attachments
+#### 13 -- Tickets-comments-attachments

-List of uploaded attachments to comments
+List of uploaded comment attachments

 | Column | Description |
 | `id` [PK] | The integer representation of the unique identifier for the file |